topiga/nuc10i7fnh/Actively Used/README.md

 There have also been earlier OpenCore configurations for this NUC that have been using `<data>6wYIAAAAAAAAAAAAAAAAAA==</data>` that translates to `0xeb060800000000000000000000000000` in hexadecimal.
 This value is referencing `0x0806EB` that seems to belong to the previous CPU family of Whiskey Lake processors with ID **0806EBh** that includes [Intel Core i5-8265U](https://www.cpu-world.com/CPUs/Core_i5/Intel-Core%20i5%20i5-8265U.html) which is also supported by macOS, at this time.

-3. The following IGPU embedded graphics IDs are injected:
+3. The following basic IGPU embedded graphics IDs are injected:
 ```
 	<key>AAPL,ig-platform-id</key>
 	<data>BwCbPg==</data>